 Google Chrome is the most popular web browser in the world.
 Even kids are using Google Chrome to access their favorite websites.
 Many times, you cannot be around the little ones when they are using their phones or computers.
 You can use different parental control apps to manage what your kids see online and monitor their behavior.
-But before you decide to invest in a software or app you should start with using free parental controls on Google Chrome.
+To be able to monitor your kids you would need to spend few bucks a month so before you decide to invest in a software or app you should start with using some of the free parental controls apps or use the free feature on Google Chrome.

 To learn how to set parental controls on Google Chrome?
 Keep on reading and learn from the valuable insights we’ll be sharing in this short article.